Professional Science Masters (PSM) Degree in Green Chemistry and Engineering

-The Professional Science Master's Degree in Green Chemistry and Engineering incorporates concepts and examples of green chemistry and green engineering, toxicology, biodegradation, fate of chemicals in the environment, business principles, and a professional skills component.
-Students will be required to complete an industrial coop or internship.
-Interested students should check this site for updates by October 1, 2014.
-We plan to recruit students into this program for fall of 2015, although admission for start in January 2015 is possible.
+The PSM Degree in Green Chemistry and Engineering incorporates concepts and examples of green chemistry and green engineering, toxicology, biodegradation, fate of chemicals in the environment, business principles, and a professional skills component.
+Students must also complete an industrial coop or internship.
+Specific degree requirements and coursework include the following: